...Highlights: tiger sharks, hammerheads, bull sharks, shark action, dolphins, turtles schooling fish & big pelagics...

 The Bahamas are an island chain spread over a large area and technically located in the North Atlantic although many consider it a Caribbean nation.
 The Biminis lie on the edge of the fast-flowing Gulf Stream – the current that dumps warm water from the Gulf of Mexico in to the Atlantic Ocean.
 Since the nation territory is mainly water it will come as no surprise that a liveaboard trip is the best way to visit the country and Bimini.

 Cruises that include Bimini in their itinerary are 7-10 nights ‘Grand Bahama and Bimini’ trips (visiting Tiger Beach), or spectacular 14 night ‘The Bahamas’ expeditions across all the top dive destinations of the country – Nassau, Berry Islands, Andros, the Exumas, Cat Island, Eleuthera, Abaco, Grand Bahama, and the Biminis.
-All of these tours depart from Freeport in Grand Bahamas.
+All of these tours depart from Freeport in Grand Bahama.
 There is an international airport at Freeport (FPO).
 The islands do have a local airport (South Bimini Airport - code BIM) with direct flights from the international airports in Freeport and Nassau (NAS).

 For more information on all the travel information you might need to visit Bimini, check out our Bahamas liveaboard section.